matryer/silk/README.md

 #### Validating data

-You can optionally include a verbatim body using ` ``` ` code blocks.
+You can optionally include a verbatim body using code blocks surrounded by three back tics.
 If the response body does not exactly match, the test will fail:

     ```
     {"id": 1, "name": "Silk", "release_year": 2016}